 Swan & Dolphin Resort

 These resorts opened in 1990 and are near Disney’s Boardwalk.
-An extension to the resort is being constructed and is due to open in 2020.
+An extension to the resort, called The Cove, is being constructed and is due to open in 2020.

 Four Seasons Orlando at Walt Disney World Resort

 This luxury resort located close to the Magic Kingdom opened in 2014.
-Guests have access to Extra Magic Hours and the extended Fastpass+ booking window although currently this is only advertised as available to the end of 2018.
+Guests have access to Extra Magic Hours and the extended Fastpass+ booking window.

 Shades of Green

 This exclusive resort is owned by the Department of Defense.
 The resort is designed to offer a vacation spot for US service members and their families.
 The resort was previously owned by Disney and was called the Golf Resort.